numeraire92/second_assignment/slides/Problemset2.md

 company 2 chooses quantity and the company 3.
 Lastly, we’ll get to the analysis of the whole game, given the previous sugame equilibrium strategies.
-Again,since companies are rational and this is common knowledge to everyone, company 1 can rationall assume that company 2 and will behave according to ({@eq:q2cst2}) and ({@eq:q3cst1}) respectively.
+Again,since companies are rational and this is common knowledge to everyone, company 1 can rational assume that company 2 and will behave according to ({@eq:q2cst2}) and ({@eq:q3cst1}) respectively.
 Thus: